 The maximum allowed DIT is now unconstrained by the array.
-However, in practice, the maximum DIT is defined by the need to get sky frames and this will be around 900 seconds.
+However, in practice, the maximum DIT is defined by the need to get sky frames.

 Users should be aware that some of the observatory provided calibrations are only done in one readout mode.
 For example, standard star observations in the SW broad band filters will only be done in Double_RdRstRd.